 Promote, Educate, and Connect

-The Arab America Foundation’s (AAF) primary purpose is to promote the Arab and Arab American heritage throughout North America.
+The Arab America Foundation’s (AAF) primary purpose is to promote the Arab heritage and empower Arab Americans.
 This mission is accomplished through the coordination of National Arab American Heritage Month (NAAHM) in April.
 NAAHM promotes an accurate narrative about the history, culture and identity of Arab Americans.
 AAF’s national activist grass-roots network plans celebrations and gathers proclamations and resolutions from school districts, municipalities, county, state governments, and law enforcement agencies.
+The

 Recognizing there is an inaccurate image of Arabs in the U.S., the Arab America Foundation seeks to provide an alternative narrative.
 AAF provides educational materials such as the Educational Curriculum Kit which details the history, religion, culture, contributions and issues of Arab Americans to institutions throughout the U.S. In addition, a resource guide is available online for teachers and parents throughout the year.